-As American Express’s high-end Aeroplan co-branded credit card, the American Express Aeroplan Reserve Card currently offers 75,000 Aeroplan points as its best signup bonus.
+As American Express’s high-end Aeroplan co-branded credit card, the American Express Aeroplan Reserve Card currently offers 90,000 Aeroplan points as part of its signup offer.

 The bonus is distributed as follows:

-This Amex Aeroplan Reserve also allows you to add supplementary cardholders for $199 apiece; alternatively, you can also add the lower-tier Aeroplan Card for your authorized users for $50 apiece.
+The Aeroplan Reserve Card also allows you to add supplementary cardholders for $199 apiece; alternatively, you can also add the lower-tier Aeroplan Card for your authorized users for $50 apiece.

 In terms of the returns on everyday spending, the American Express Aeroplan Reserve Card has a very unique structure, offering cardholders:

 - 3 Aeroplan points per dollar spent on Air Canada and Air Canada Vacations

 - 2 Aeroplan points per dollar spent on dining and food delivery

 - 1.25 Aeroplan points per dollar spent on everything else

 Whether or not you find value in the earning rates will depend on your spending patterns and how well they fit with the bonus categories.

 The 3x earn rate on Air Canada makes this the ideal card when purchasing cash fares on Air Canada or any of its codeshare partners, and the 2x earn rate on dining and food delivery is also the highest among all the Aeroplan-branded cards.